Skip to main content

 Approach

-Robert helped strengthen the engineering and technology function around a more integrated systems framework.
-This included advancing engineering standards, improving thermal-system strategy, aligning cross-disciplinary coordination, and supporting a more cohesive environmental controls direction across the facility platform.
+Robert strengthened the engineering and technology function around an integrated systems framework.
+The work centered on engineering standards, thermal-system strategy, cross-disciplinary coordination, and a more cohesive environmental controls direction across the facility platform.

 Result

-The technical direction became clearer, engineering alignment improved, and execution moved toward a more repeatable platform.
-The result was less technical drift and a stronger foundation for delivering complex facilities at scale.
+Technical direction became clearer, engineering alignment improved, and execution moved toward a more repeatable platform.

 Product and Controls Architecture